+The faculty is where education is provided and scientific research is conducted.
 The faculty is under the direction of the faculty dean.
 The faculty has a programme committee for each programme or combination of programmes.
 The practice of participation vis-à-vis the dean is the responsibility of the faculty council and the programme committee.